 EUROCAE ED-106A: Data Link Application System Document for the Oceanic Clearance Data Link Service

 An adaptation layer is necessary to accommodate the exchange of ARINC 623 application messages over ATN/IPS.
-Note that although the current European Union (EU)/US Data Communications Harmonization Roadmap (Appendix A-2) does not reference ARINC Specification 623 over ATN/IPS, the ATN/IPS technical solution should not preclude this functionality if stakeholders and a business case support it.
+Note that although the current European Union (EU)/US Data Communications Harmonization Roadmap (ARINC Report 658 - Appendix A-2) does not reference ARINC 623 over ATN/IPS, the ATN/IPS technical solution should not preclude this functionality if stakeholders and a business case support it.

 FANS